 The “Parada Gay Sao Paulo” is notorious for being the largest Pride in the world, attracting a staggering 3-5 million people each year.

 Sao Paulo's Pride began in 1997 and takes place on the first weekend of June along the city's main street called “Paulista Avenue”.
-It was famously featured in the Netflix show “Sense8” where the sexy Mexican star Lito used his platform at Sao Paulo Pride to publicly come out.
+It was famously featured in the Netflix show “Sense8” where the handsome Mexican star Lito used his platform at Sao Paulo Pride to publicly come out.

 Today more than ever, the LGBTQ network of Brazil is in need of support since the country voted the far right and completely anti-gay Jair Bolsonaro in as President from 1st January 2019.
 Bolsonaro has been a vocal opponent to our LGBTQ community, stating things like: “Brazil can’t be a country of the gay world, of gay tourism.
 We have families”!
 This has led to an increase in violent crimes against LGBTQ people in Brazil.